tc39/source-map/CONTRIBUTING.md

 1. Generators.
 Bundlers, transpilers, compilers.
 Tools that have access to the source code and emit (among other things) source maps.
 2. Debuggers.
 Browsers and [stand alone debuggers](https://www.replay.io/).
 These are tools that have access to the source map and the generated code.
-3. Post-hoc debuggers.
+3. Error monitoring tools.
 Tools like Sentry and New Relic.
 These tools have access to an error stack trace and a source map.

 ## Testing